element-hq/policies/docs/riot-im/terms_and_conditions.md

 ### 1.1 Definition of Terms

-When you read the 'User' below it refers to the individual, or the organisation represented by the individual, agreeing to these Customer Terms  during the set-up of the Element Chat App.
+When you read the 'User' below it refers to the individual, or the organisation represented by the individual, agreeing to these User Terms  during the set-up of the Element Chat App.

 When you read 'Element' or 'the App' it refers to the Element chat App, an open source Matrix client which you can use to connect to any server that implements the Matrix protocol.

-Where you read ‘the Service’ in this document, it refers to the Element chat App instances exposed on [https://element.io](https://element.io) (or subdomains) by New Vector Ltd (trading as Element).
+Where you read ‘the Service’ in this document, it refers to the Element chat App instances exposed on [https://element.io](https://element.io/) (or subdomains) by New Vector Ltd (trading as Element).

 Where you read *Element* (trading name of New Vector Ltd.), or *we* or *us*, it refers to New Vector Ltd., and its French subsidiary: New Vector SARL and their agents.